USA

 Birdfy Highlights the Perils of Hummingbird Migration Journeys

-United States, 24th Sep 2024, - Aerial hummingbirds are among the most exquisite species on the planet.
+New York, United States, 25th Sep 2024, - Aerial hummingbirds are among the most exquisite species on the planet.
 They could be large, colorful, and able to fly or even hover.
 One of the most difficult tasks in the animal kingdom is known to be performed by them: migration.
 Mammals that can fly include hummingbirds, but when do hummingbirds migrate?
 What problems do they face in their long journey?
 But the fact is that they are not like most other birds that fly in formations; they fly on their own and can cover thousands of miles of even the most complicated geography.

 Migration is a crucial aspect of their lives since it enables them to search for food and better living standards at different times of the year.
 However, there are always difficulties that one has to face during the journey, such as weather adversity, tiredness, and risks from predators.
 In this article, we will also focus on the information about when do hummingbirds migrate and the difficulties they face during migration.